 Some books to introduce this concept include:

-You can also get into the habit of doing things like daily breakup meditations or a daily gratitude journal.
+You can also get into the habit of doing things like daily breakup meditations, positive mindset affirmations, specific breakup affirmations or start writing in a daily gratitude journal.

 Essentially you want to reach the point where you’re not dwelling on the past or worrying about the future.
 You’re focusing on the here & now.